IntersectMBO/plutus/marlowe-actus/README.md

 ##### Annuity (ANN)

-The annuity amortization consists of regular payments of equal aomounts over the lifetime of the loan.
+The annuity amortization consists of regular payments of equal amounts over the lifetime of the loan.

 ## Test cases